zprovenzale/P1/README.md

 13. Click "Finish"
 14. Right-Click on the new project that showed up in the "Package Explorer" on the left.
 Select "Configure > Convert to Maven Project".

-# Assignment P1: Aquarium Grading Rubric
+# Aquarium Assignment Grading Rubric

 ***Due Date***: February 7, 2019.

-Remember that we will have P2 opening on that day, so don't save it until the last minute!
+Remember that we will have a new assignment opening on that day, so don't save it until the last minute!

 - This assignment is composed of a total of ***64 mandatory points*** and ***79 optional points***.
 That's too many points in total.
 - The assignment ***will be graded out of 100***.